The Allstate Corporation (ALL): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Chicago, Illinois, as part of Sears, Roebuck and Co.
+Chicago, Illinois, operating initially out of the Sears, Roebuck and Co. headquarters.

 Founding team members